 This will allow both Steve and Amanda as well as their PFP advisor to see real time updated balances for all their accounts in one place, saving a tremendous amount of time in future meetings by eliminating the need to play "account balance catch up".

 Behind the scenes, Steve and Amanda's PFP advisor performed an exhaustive audit of their financial position.
-The product of this audit was a list of tens of questions that needed answering from Steve and Amanda before their PFP advisor could proceed with constructing their personal financial plan.
+The product of this audit was a list of missing documents as well as a slew of questions that needed answering from Steve and Amanda before their PFP advisor could proceed with constructing their personal financial plan.

-During the Data Gather meeting, Steve and Amanda proceeded to answer their PFP advisors' questions.
-They discussed Steve and Amanda's goals:
+Steve and Amanda proceeded to answer their PFP advisors' questions.

 1) They both want to retire in the same calendar year - when Steve turns 65 and Amanda turns 61